I’m a medical doctor and a writer — in that order only on paper. Writing came first, long before medicine.

 What you’ll find here isn’t only medical writing.
 Some pieces are grounded in health, womanhood, mental health, and illness as they’re lived.
 Others are reflective, personal, or poetic.
 I move between explanation and exploration, clarity and uncertainty, structure and instinct.

-Alongside clinical work, I’ve written as a medical writer, translating complex information into patient-centred language.
 Writing, for me, is both a craft and a way of practising care — whether I am explaining, reflecting, or creating.